i18next/react-i18next-gitbook/latest/using-with-hooks.md

 import Backend from 'i18next-http-backend';
 import LanguageDetector from 'i18next-browser-languagedetector';
-// not like to use this?
+// don't want to use this?
 // have a look at the Quick start guide
 // for passing in lng and translations on init